ridwanmalik/express-react/README.md

 A simple blog posting project made with Express and React

+## QuickStart

+1. Create A MySQL Database
+2. Go to .env file of /src folder and change Database Credentials
+3. Open terminal in project directory
+4. run `npm run dev`

+> Now Server (Express) App will run on [http://localhost:5000](http://localhost:5000) and Client (React) App will run on [http://localhost:1754](http://localhost:1754)

 ## Available Scripts

 In the project directory, you can run: